-All of our Friends at the End team have lost horses themselves and received training from bereavement counsellors, so they have a genuine understanding of the loss and grief that come when a horse dies.
+All of our Friends at the End team have received training from bereavement counsellors, so they have a genuine understanding of the loss and grief that come when a horse dies.
 They aren’t there to take the place of a counsellor or vet, but they can offer an extra source of support.
 At the hardest time in a horse owner’s journey, our Friends are available to make it as smooth and straightforward as possible.

 If you feel that you might benefit from talking to someone through the Friends at the End scheme, contact BHS Welfare on 02476 840517 or email@example.com and they’ll put you in touch with your nearest Friend.